onsi/migration-proposal/stories.prolific.md

 [CHORE] Diego has an integration suite/environment that validates that upgrades from 0.9.0 to HEAD satisfy the minimal-downtime requirement

-This ensure that subsequent work migrates cleanly.
+This ensures that subsequent work migrates cleanly.

 L: versioning